Top Water Sports in Watamu

 02

 Consistent trade winds, flat-water lagoon, and a growing kite school scene.
-One of the best kitesurfing locations on the entire East African coast.
+One of the best kitesurfing locations on the East African coast.

 03